HippoEug/HackTheBox/Machines (Easy)/Beep.md

 [*] Auxiliary module execution completed
 ```
 Ah this works, but no file found.

-I've tried finding common files, such as:
+I've tried finding other common files, such as:
 ```
 /etc/webmin/miniserv.conf
 /etc/webmin/htusers